P&O Pioneer: History

 The ships were first announced in September 2019 in a P&O press release.
 In the press release, it was announced that P&O had ordered two ships of the class, with two further options for a total of four ships.
 However, it was not until January 2020 when the first renders of the ships were released, including some additional technical details.
 On 15 October 2020, the first steel was cut in the construction of the P&O Pioneer.
-Later, it was announced on 21 December 2020 that the keels for both the P&O Pioneer and P&O Liberte were laid down.
+Later, it was announced on 21 December 2020 that the keels for both the P&O Pioneer and P&O Liberté were laid down.
 Construction continued throughout 2021 without any news when on 2 January the P&O Pioneer was launched, alongside name announcements and further technical disclosure.

 P&O Pioneer entered service on 19 June 2023.
 In April 2023, prior to entering service, an issue with her passenger lifeboat was discovered following a lifeboat drill, which resulted in the need to stop over in Dunkerque, France, for further investigation.